Sending End Voltage using Power Factor(STL) Solution

 What is Sending End Voltage using Power Factor(STL)?

-The Sending End Voltage using Power Factor(STL) formula is defined as the voltage we have given to the system and is represented as Vs = sqrt((((Vr*cos(Φr))+(Ir*R))^2)+(((Vr*sin(Φr))+(Ir*Xc))^2)) or Sending End Voltage = sqrt((((Receiving End Voltage*cos(Receiving End Phase Angle))+(Receiving End Current*Resistance))^2)+(((Receiving End Voltage*sin(Receiving End Phase Angle))+(Receiving End Current*Capacitive Reactance))^2)).
-Receiving end voltage is the voltage developed at the receiving end of a transmission line, Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line, Receiving End Current is defined as the magnitude and phase angle of current received at the load end of a short transmission line, Resistance is defined as a measure of the opposition to current flow in a short transmission line & Capacitive reactance is a measure of a capacitor’s opposition to AC (alternating current).
+The Sending End Voltage using Power Factor(STL) the electrical potential difference at the source end of the line relative to the load voltage.
+In short lines, this voltage remains relatively constant due to minimal impedance effects, ensuring efficient power transfer with negligible voltage drop from source to load and is represented as Vs = sqrt(((Vr*cos(Φr))+(Ir*R))^2+((Vr*sin(Φr))+(Ir*Xc))^2) or Sending End Voltage = sqrt(((Receiving End Voltage*cos(Receiving End Phase Angle))+(Receiving End Current*Resistance))^2+((Receiving End Voltage*sin(Receiving End Phase Angle))+(Receiving End Current*Capacitive Reactance))^2).
+Receiving End Voltage is the voltage developed at the receiving end of a short transmission line, Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line, Receiving End Current is defined as the magnitude and phase angle of current received at the load end of a short transmission line, Resistance is defined as a measure of the opposition to current flow in a short transmission line & Capacitive Reactance in a short line is the opposition to current flow due to the line's capacitance, typically negligible compared to inductive reactance and resistance in such lines.

 How to calculate Sending End Voltage using Power Factor(STL)?

-The Sending End Voltage using Power Factor(STL) formula is defined as the voltage we have given to the system is calculated using Sending End Voltage = sqrt((((Receiving End Voltage*cos(Receiving End Phase Angle))+(Receiving End Current*Resistance))^2)+(((Receiving End Voltage*sin(Receiving End Phase Angle))+(Receiving End Current*Capacitive Reactance))^2)).
+The Sending End Voltage using Power Factor(STL) the electrical potential difference at the source end of the line relative to the load voltage.
+In short lines, this voltage remains relatively constant due to minimal impedance effects, ensuring efficient power transfer with negligible voltage drop from source to load is calculated using Sending End Voltage = sqrt(((Receiving End Voltage*cos(Receiving End Phase Angle))+(Receiving End Current*Resistance))^2+((Receiving End Voltage*sin(Receiving End Phase Angle))+(Receiving End Current*Capacitive Reactance))^2).
 To calculate Sending End Voltage using Power Factor(STL), you need Receiving End Voltage (Vr), Receiving End Phase Angle r), Receiving End Current (Ir), Resistance (R) & Capacitive Reactance (Xc).
 With our tool, you need to enter the respective value for Receiving End Voltage, Receiving End Phase Angle, Receiving End Current, Resistance & Capacitive Reactance and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Sending End Voltage?